 The master of arts degree in exercise and sport science prepares students for careers or advanced academic training in the broad realm of exercise and sport science.
 Students whose undergraduate preparation lacks essential prerequisite course work or whose baccalaureate degree is in a non-related field may have additional requirements.
 All degree candidates must pass the exercise and sport science comprehensive examination.
 Students may choose from two options: thesis and non-thesis.
-The thesis option includes adapted physical education, athletic and physical education administration, exercise physiology, physicial activity promotion, and physical education pedagogy.
-The nonthesis option includes adapted physical education administration, physicial activity promotion, and physical education pedagogy.
+The thesis option includes adapted physical education, biomechanics, exercise physiology, physical activity promotion, physical education pedagogy, and sport management.
+The non-thesis option includes adapted physical education, physical education, physical education pedagogy, and sport management.